bradneymkhwanazi/bradneymkhwanazi/README.md

 - 👋 Hi, I’m @bradneymkhwanazi
 - 👀 I’m interested in music and dancing
-- 🌱 I’m currently learning linux
+- 🌱 I’m a junior Python Programmer
 - 💞️ I’m looking to collaborate on ...
+Python projects
 - 📫 How to reach me ...

 <!---